 Possession and Use

-Possession of small amounts of cannabis for personal use is decriminalized, and offenders may face fines rather than imprisonment.
+With that said, the possession of small amounts of cannabis (up to 5 grams) for personal use is decriminalized, and offenders may face monetary fines rather than imprisonment.

 Sale and Distribution

-Currently, the sale and distribution of cannabis for recreational use is illegal in North Macedonia.
+Currently, the sale and distribution of cannabis for recreational use is illegal in Macedonia.

 However, the government is considering legalizing the recreational use of marijuana in cafes and hospitality places in the capital, Skopje.